ArCiGo/MoralisDemo/README.md

 ## CI/CD 🔄.

 The CI/CD pipeline is configured using **GitHub Actions**.
 The pipeline is triggered when a push or pull request is made to the `main` or `master` branch.
-The pipeline will execute the tests and generate a report.
-The report will be uploaded as an artifact.
+The pipeline will execute the tests and generates a report.
+The report is uploaded as an artifact.

 During the CI/CD execution, the **.env** file is generated on the fly, by getting the secrets from **GitHub** in the following way: